dozzie89/instructor-matching/README.txt

-match.py takes in 2-3 excel files and outputs a pairing of faculty members based on their available times.
+match.py takes in 2 excel files and outputs a pairing of faculty members based on their available times.

 Usage:
 python3 match.py

-Necessary columns:
+The first file is a course scheduling file.
+It contains a list of every included instructor's preferred class or classes, along with relevant information for those classes.

-Course Scheduling File (list of instructors' preferred classes):
+Course Scheduling File:
     Column Name         | Requirements
     --------------------|---------------------
     Response ID         | e.g. '123456789', must be consistent with the Response ID column in the other file